Definition

 How to use it

-- Model downside cases to ensure buffers remain positive.
+- Model downside cases, seasonality, and cash timing to see whether buffers stay positive.

 Common mistakes